bueltge/wordpress-multisite-enhancements/README.md

 * On the network plugins page, show which blogs have this plugin active
 * On the network theme page, show which blog have the theme active
 * Change Admin footer text for Administratoren to view fast currently used RAM, SQL, RAM Version
-* Add Favicon from theme folder to the admin area to easier identify the blog
+* Add Favicon from theme folder to the admin area to easier identify the blog, use the `favicon.ico` file in the theme folder of the active theme in each blog
 * Remove also the 'W' logo and his sublinks in admin bar
 * Add Favicon to each blog on the Admin Bar Item 'My Sites'